Gwyn Ashton: Biography

-After relocating and playing the European circuit for three years by 2001 the now Virgin Records France recording artist Gwyn Ashton was nominated at third position as ‘Guitarist of The Year’ in Guitar Part Magazine.
-First and second positions were Jeff Beck and Gary Moore, fourth was Popa Chubby, fifth was Guns N' Roses Izzy Stradlin.
-Ashton's first gig in France was opening for Buddy Guy with ex Rolling Stones Mick Taylor on before Gwyn.
+By 2001 Ashton had joined Virgin Records France and was listed at third position as Guitarist of the Year by Guitar Part magazine.
+First and second positions were Jeff Beck and Gary Moore, respectively.
+Ashton's first gig in France was opening for Buddy Guy ahead of ex Rolling Stones' Mick Taylor.
 Ashton questioned this and said 'we don't deserve to be on after Mick.
 It's the wrong way around' but the organisers insisted on this as his popularity in France had grown.
 Ashton then played the Paris Music Trade Show where Fender France presented him with a new Stratocaster.
 With numerous worldwide radio appearances under his belt, in the '90s Ashton appeared live on a radio show in Kent, England with Bert Jansch.
 He played on a derelict Dutch train carriage on the pirate station Radio London in the Netherlands and networks in Australia including various ABC stations and public radio.
 He was also interviewed and played a live performance in France on Paris Inter.

 Ashton then co-headlined Garden Blues Festival in Marseille with Robben Ford and on the bill with Ray Charles at Cognac Blues Passions.
 At this time Ashton had two of his albums simultaneously in the Amazon France Top 100 charts.
 He has played many guitar and blues festivals including two appearances at the Acoustic Festival of Great Britain, Popkomm in Berlin, Guitar Heroes Festival in Germany with Mick Taylor and has conducted blues masterclasses at London's Guitar Institute, Guitar X and Academy of Sound in Birmingham and Exeter, England.
 Ashton also played the 10th annual ’Thanks Jimi’ Festival in Wroclaw, Poland onstage with Bernie Marsden and Jimi Hendrix's brother Leon Hendrix, leading 8000 guitarists playing ‘Hey Joe’ in the market square setting a new ‘Guinness Book of World Records’.

-For five years Ashton was Gerry McAvoy's choice for fronting the Rory Gallagher celebratory group Band of Friends, replacing Thin Lizzy/Motorhead guitarist Brian Robertson.
+For five years Ashton was Gerry McAvoy's choice for fronting the Rory Gallagher celebratory group Band of Friends, replacing Thin Lizzy, Motorhead guitarist Brian Robertson.
 They headlined the first two Ballyshannon Rory Gallagher Festivals with members of The Dubliners opening for them.
 Rory's brother Donal was taken aback by Ashton's interpretation of his late brother's guitar playing stating ‘I like the way you put your own slant on Rory's music, you don't just copy him’.
 The band consisted of Gerry, Lou Martin, Brendan O’Neill, Mark Feltham and Dennis Greaves, all who at the time played in the band Nine Below Zero.
 Gerry and Brendan played on Ashton's ‘Fang It! album with Greaves producing it.
 The album received great reviews and won many awards for ‘Album of The Year’ in a host of magazines.